TaPhucThanh/NSDateExtensions/README.md

 NSDateExtensions is a port of @erica's [NSDate-Extensions](https://github.com/erica/NSDate-Extensions) for Objective-C placed into a cocoapod for easy integration.

 ## Bug Reporting
 If you find a bug please file an issue detailing the bug, what you did to test that the bug is a bug, and (if possible) a fix/patch.
-Depending on the complexity of the bug I will try to integrate the fix as soon as I can given the complexity.
+Depending on the complexity of the bug I will try to integrate the fix as soon as I can given the complexity, and (if needed) release an update ASAP.

 ## License